chriscarrollsmith/network-chat-room/program_flow.md

 We are going to iteratively build up a natural language description of our program flow.
 We will look at one file at a time and only consider the code in that file.

-The program has three entry points: the `client.py` file in the `client` module, the `server.py` file in the `server` module, and an `agent.py` file in the `agent` folder (for spinning up an automated user agent for testing).
+The program has two entry points: the `client.py` file in the `client` module and the `server.py` file in the `server` module.

 ## Logger configuration

-The first thing in each entrypoint is a function call to `configure_logger` and assignment of a `logging.getLogger()` result to a `logger` variable.
+The first thing each entrypoint does is load environment variables with `python-dotenv`, call the `configure_logger` function with the `LOG_LEVEL` environment variable as an argument, and assign the result of `logging.getLogger()` to a `logger` variable.

 The `configure_logger` function is defined in `utils/logger.py`.

-This function first creates a `root` logger set to log messages at the `logging.DEBUG` level and adds a `logger.StreamHandler` to it.
+This function first creates a `root` logger set to log messages at a level determined by the environment variable, and adds a `logger.StreamHandler` to it.
 It also creates and adds a `logging.Formatter` that includes the timestamp, name, log level, and message.

-The function then creates and adds a `queue.Queue` with -1 `maxsize` (no limit) and a `logging.handlers.QueueHandler` that uses the queue as a buffer.
+The function then creates and adds a `queue.Queue` with -1 `maxsize` (no limit) and a `logging.handlers.QueueHandler` that uses the queue as its buffer.
 It also creates and starts a `logging.handlers.QueueListener`.
 Under the hood, the `QueueHandler` will push log records to the queue, and the `QueueListener` will pop them off and pass them to the `StreamHandler`.

 Since `logging.Logger` instances are singletons, we don't return the logger from this function.
 Rather, we run the `configure_logger` function once at the entrypoint, and all subsequent calls to `logging.getLogger` will inherit the configuration from the root logger.

 ## Server `RequestHandler` initialization

 When we start the server with `python -m server.server`, it initializes a `socketserver.ThreadingTCPServer` instance that listens for incoming connections on 0.0.0.0:8888 until the server errors or is manually stopped by a keyboard interrupt, at which point it logs a message and closes the server.
-When initializing the `socketserver.ThreadingTCPServer` server, it passes a `RequestHandler` class (which inherits from `socketserver.BaseRequestHandler`) to the constructor.
-This class contains methods for managing client connections and handling authentication, chat messages, and file transfers.
+When initializing the `socketserver.ThreadingTCPServer` server, the entrypoint passes a `RequestHandler` class (which inherits from `socketserver.BaseRequestHandler`) to the constructor.

+Like the Python logger, `socketserver.ThreadingTCPServer` and `socketserver.BaseRequestHandler` follow the Borg/Monostate pattern.
+What that means in practice is that a new thread and `RequestHandler` instance will be spun up for each client connection (but never more than one per connection).

-The `socketserver.ThreadingTCPServer` will spin up a new thread and a separate `RequestHandler` instance for each client connection.
-Class variables (not to be confused with instance variables) are used for synchronization across threads.
-A `clients_lock` class variable is used as a context manager for thread-safety when accessing the `clients` dictionary, which is a class variable mapping usernames to `Handler` instances.
-Additionally, the class has a `user_manager` (an instance of `UserManager`) for storing and accessing user records and `chat_history` (an instance of `ChatHistory`) for storing and accessing chat logs.
+The `RequestHandler` class contains methods for managing client connections and handling authentication, chat messages, and file transfers.
+Class variables (not to be confused with instance variables) are used for synchronization across threads.A `clients_lock` class variable is used as a context manager for thread-safety when accessing the `clients` dictionary, which is a class variable mapping usernames to `Handler` instances.
+Additionally, the class has a `user_manager` attribute (an instance of `UserManager`) for storing and accessing user records, and a `chat_history` attribute (an instance of `ChatHistory`) for storing and accessing chat logs.
 It also defines a constant `max_buff_size` of 1024 (1 KB) as the maximum buffer size for receiving data.

 While the class and its variables will be shared across all threads, instances and their variables will be unique to each thread.
-The `RequestHandler` class's `setup` method creates empty `user`, `file_peer`, and `authed` instance variables for tracking the current user, the file transfer peer, and the authentication status of the user.
-This is a special named method called by `socketserver.ThreadingTCPServer` when setting up a new thread upon client connection (so you don't have to override the `__init__` method).
+The `RequestHandler` class's `setup` method creates empty `username`, `file_peer`, and `authed` instance variables for tracking the username of the user connected to that instance, the username of any current file transfer peer, and the authentication status of the connected user. `setup` is a special named method called by `socketserver.ThreadingTCPServer` when setting up a new thread and `BaseRequestHandler` instance upon client connection (so you don't have to override the handler class's `__init__` method to define custom initialization logic).

 > ### UserManager initialization
 >